 - Continual professional development.

-Providing “WOW” Customer Service
+Providing WOW Customer Service

 Establish an individual and team presence within the organization that breeds collaboration as opposed to divisiveness.
 Focus on coalition verses silos, partnership rather than individualism.
 Distinguishing your customer service model creates a communication segue to drive your department and team’s overall philosophy and ability to heighten awareness throughout your organization.

 As internal and external business stakeholders need change, you as a professional must be adaptive in order to support these changes as well.
-The leader must anticipate these environmental changes and consider altering his or her three-, five-, or ten-year plan in order to remain aligned with the overall goals of the organization.
+Leaders must anticipate these environmental changes and consider altering his or her three-, five-, or ten-year plan in order to remain aligned with the overall goals of the organization.
 As business strategies and visions are shared internally, the leader must listen carefully and evaluate existing programs for the need to initiate changes required to optimize success.

 Continual Professional Development

 The second fundamental component of establishing your personal loss prevention brand is continual professional development.
-Being a frequent reader of leadership and self-help books, I often refer back to a quote by Rick Warren in his book The Purpose-Driven Life.
+As a frequent reader of leadership and self-help books, I often refer back to a quote by Rick Warren in his book The Purpose-Driven Life.
 He states, “The moment you stop learning, you stop leading.”

 Continual development doesn’t always include pursuing advanced degrees and certifications.
 However, it does take an unwavering passion to continually work on your foundation as a professional in an effort to improve your leadership and loss prevention skills.
 The former can be achieved by identifying leadership publications by authors such as Jim Collins, Franklin Covey, Peter Drucker, and my personal favorite, John Maxwell.
 All of these authors provide unique methods of establishing leadership characteristics within yourself, which directly impacts your professional brand.
-Professional development has become a daily quest for me as a loss prevention practioner within the retail environment.
+Professional development has become a daily quest for me as a loss prevention practitioner within the retail environment.

 Read the full article, “Developing Your Own Loss Prevention Professional Brand,” to learn the third key step in delivering WOW customer service.
-The original article was published in 2016; this post was updated June 14, 2017.
+The original article was published in 2016; this post was updated March 19, 2018.